Carter G. Woodson Home National Historic Site: History

 Places" list.
 With advocacy by the NTHP, the DC Preservation League, community activists, and Congresswoman Eleanor Holmes Norton, the National Historic Site was authorized by Public Law 108-192 on December 19, 2003, and established by Secretary of the Interior Gale Norton on February 27, 2006.

-In 2005, the property was acquired by the National Park Service which opened it to the public in 2017.
+In 2005 the National Park Service acquired the property.
+To commemorate the finish of phase 1 renovation, an exceptional viewing of Woodson's home took place in February 2017 attracting 200 guests.
+The National Park Service opened the house to the public for National Park Week for three days in April 2017.
 It is operated in conjunction with the Mary McLeod Bethune Council House National Historic Site.

+As of January 2023, the site has been closed due to a "full renovation project" and is expected to be reopened in the fall of 2023.